tangorcraft/sc2coop-repo/README.md

 # Alarak Suggestion
 #### alarak_ex_mod.SC2Mod
 I tried to implement a mechanic similar to Abathur and Dehaka (the more enemy units is killed, the more powerful they become).
 Alarak hero unit have enough damage and good offensive abilities, so I though about increasing his defenses.
 * Added "Enslaved Souls Armor" to Alarak.
-This armor becomes stronger when Alarak uses "Soul Absorption".
+This armor becomes stronger when Alarak uses "Soul Absorption" on enemy units.
+  * Requires commander level 14.
+  * Needs to be researched at Forge: 150/150/90sec.
+Research require Death Council (Twilight Council).
   * Increases Shield Armor.
   * Increases chance to reflect damage back to the attacking unit (initial chance is 5%).
 Damage is nullified.
   * Increases damage dealt to attacking unit, when reflection triggered (initial damage is 5).